-I am a senior Clinical Psychologist with the South London and Maudsley NHS Trust and work with adults experiencing a range of mental health difficulties such as anxiety, depression, loss and relationship difficulties.
+I am a senior Clinical Psychologist within the NHS and work with adults experiencing a range of mental health difficulties such as anxiety, depression, loss and relationship difficulties.

 I offer a safe and trusting therapeutic space in which to collaboratively explore any difficulties you may be experiencing and will work with you to help develop the knowledge and skills to better understand and manage them.